 To be eligible to apply, student must:

-POSSESS A BACKGROUND IN LAW (the LL.M program is a Master level)
+POSSESS A BACKGROUND IN LAW

 - Possess a law degree with a high academic standing from an accredited university; or